This is an Active case

 TikTok Lawsuits

-People who feel they have been harmed by using TikTok may be eligible to file a lawsuit.
+People who feel they have suffered mental health harm by using TikTok as a minor may be eligible to file a lawsuit.
 Learn more.

 Teen hands holding cellphones